 I have taken action on these points… What next?

-- You now need to complete the Application Form for Candidate Status (which includes the Working Agreement).
+- You now need to complete the Membership Application Form, which you can download here.

 - Your completed form then needs to be returned along with your payment and a signed copy of the Working Agreement.
+Send the completed documents to firstname.lastname@example.org.
 Make sure you indicate on the form whether you will be providing supported contact or supervised contact.

 - Once your service has been accredited it will then become a full member of NACCC, allowed to use our logo and charged an annual membership fee.